kojenov/holy12.org/pages/ministries.md

 ### Newsletter

 Holy Apostles distributes a monthly newsletter that shares spiritual reflections, community announcements, book reviews, recipes, artwork, photography, and other submissions from our clergy and congregation, and news and information from the Orthodox Christian world at large.
-Submissions for the newsletter can be sent to Tazsa Wells.
+Submissions for the newsletter can be sent to Rob or Amanda Goff.

 ### Fundraising